cmartinezbo/POO-UNAL/Sokoban/README.md

   - There is a time andmMove counter that allows user to track his score on every attempt of a level.
 Once the user ends a level, a window prompt will show the final score while a win sound is played.
   - Sokoban game mechanics allow level creation to make a maze map also, so there are 2 games in 1 (Sokoban and Maze).

+<h2> Results 🕹️</h2>
+  - You can find a mobile test of the game <a href="https://github.com/cmartinezbo/POO-UNAL/blob/main/Sokoban/Test/Mobile Test">here</a>.

  <h2> Future Features 🔜</h2>